nordstrand/crapometer/README.md

 and then with a pretty restrictive hosts file injected.
 The difference in download size is considered to consist of **crap**.

 A running dockerd is a prerequisite for executing this utillity.
-Docker-machine should work.
+Docker-machine should work too.